alexnagle/CU-BDA-Lab01/README.md

 Our task is to analyze the sampling methods used, and to suggest and/or implement better methods that are either more accurate or less labor intensive.
 We have found so far that there is significant time-based correlation, but since the relative shares assigned to each distributor move slowly over time, there may be room for bayesian methods in analyzing the prior distributions.

+The following plot shows some historical data for three of the 75 vendors that we are studying.
+The names of the vendors have been redacted.

+Image will go here.